 Charlotte was taught to play Cornet by her Dad, Stephen Cooper.
 She enjoyed playing with Enderby Youth Band, which included several tours.

-While at Roehampton University, Charlotte played for Putney Brass Band and after Graduating in 2017 she joined City Of Coventry Brass when she returned to the Midlands to be with her family.
+While at Roehampton University, Charlotte played for Putney Brass Band and after graduating in 2017 she joined City Of Coventry Brass when she returned to the Midlands to be with her family.

-Third Cornet - Phil Wroe
+Third Cornet - Jon Padley

 Phil started playing trumpet at senior school way back in the 60’s and first played with the original Jaguar Cars Band when they were one of the top bands in the Midlands.
 He was taught at school by Len Pepper who formed the Coventry School of Music Band from his pupils in 1965.
 Phil moved onto flugel horn as a founder member.
 Phil has been with the band ever since playing either flugel or along the cornet line.
 He played flugel when the band won the Grand Shield in 1975 and at the Open in 1975 (Fireworks) and 1976 (Epic Symphony) at the Kings Hall, Belle Vue.
 He has subsequently played in the Grand Shield at the Free Trades Hall, Manchester and more recently in the Senior Trophy at Blackpool.
 He has seen many players come and go and come back again and the band's name change twice.
 Phil also enjoys playing trumpet and Flugel in Tarrington Brass ensemble.

 He manages City of Coventry Brass for his sins!